 Athlete’s foot is one of the most common foot-related health problems.
 In fact, about 70% of people will develop athlete’s foot at some point during their life.
-At Colorado Foot and Ankle Sports Medicine in Parker, Colorado, double-board certified podiatrist Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and their team provide diagnoses and treatments for athlete’s foot.
+At Colorado Foot + Ankle Sports Medicine in Parker, Colorado, podiatrists Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and their team provide diagnoses and treatments for athlete’s foot.
 To schedule an appointment, call the office or book a consultation online today.

 Athlete’s foot is a fungal infection that affects the skin on top of the feet and between the toe.
 Trichophyton is the fungus that causes athlete’s foot.
 It’s highly contagious and usually found on floors and in clothing.